MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/user-data-folder.md

 By default, WebView2 creates a UDF in the default location for the particular platform.
 This works well on some platforms, but not others.
 If your app has specific needs, you can specify a custom UDF location.
 Make sure that the custom UDF location that you specify has appropriate Read/Write permissions for the WebView2 app runtime.

 Avoid storing user settings on a network drive.
-This results in slowdowns, crashes, or even loss of data.
+This can result in slowdowns, crashes, or loss of data.

 <!-- ====================================================================== -->
 ## What kind of data is stored in the UDF